LeSyefGit/TinycheckLight/README.md

 ### Meet the backend

 Once installed, you can connect yourself to the TinyCheck backend by browsing the URL `https://tinycheck.local` and accepting the SSL self-signed certificate.
-The default credentials are `tinycheck` / `tinycheck`.

 ![Backend](/assets/backend.png)